AndraIonescu/reproducing-schema-matching/README.md

 ```
 * Indicate the output directory (for the results), the gold standard file (for computing the statistics - precision, recall, F1-score)
 and two intervals for thresholds (for more details about the thresholds see [2]):
-    * leaf range - typical lower than 1.0
+    * leaf range - typically lower than 1.0
     * accept threshold - typical value = 0.5, but you can experiment with lower values
 ```python
 out_dir = CURRENT_DIR + '/cupid-output/'